 If you want to repair your relationship after betrayal, you have to practice forgiveness and learn how to forgive your significant other.
 Forgiveness can be difficult, especially when your trust has been broken – but it is not impossible.
 Holding a grudge will create doubt, restlessness, and resentment in you and destroy your peace of mind.

 But do understand that forgiveness doesn’t excuse your partner’s behavior – it only gives you peace.
-Try to see things from your partner’s perspective.
-Seeing someone else’s perspective can help you better understand the events that occurred and make them less personal.
-If you find yourself getting angry and frustrated, take a step back and try to remember the good qualities your partner has.
+Try to see things from your partner’s perspective – it can help you better understand the events that occurred.
+If you find yourself getting angry and frustrated, take a step back and try to remember the good qualities of your partner.
 Recognize that everyone has flaws and makes mistakes.

 5. Don’t Withhold Your Feelings

 It is natural to get overwhelmed with so many emotions when you discover that your trust has been broken.
 You may not know how to express yourself.
 But hiding or suppressing your feelings will lead to a host of unhealthy and negative emotions.
-Take some time off to identify and understand the myriad of emotions you’re experiencing – as this also can be good for your mental health.
+Take some time out for yourself to identify and understand the myriad of emotions you’re experiencing – it will all help your mental health.
 Whatever you feel at the moment – whether you need a good venting session, or want to cry, scream, or express your anger – please don’t keep it within yourself.
 Let your emotions out.
-This way, your partner will know what is going on in your mind.
+This way, your partner will come to understand what is going on in your mind.

 6. Be Willing To Let Go

-After communicating or letting out your feelings, you must stop dwelling in the past.
+After communicating or letting out your feelings, slowly you will need to stop dwelling in the past.
 Do not take your partner down memory lane and start referring to incidents that are not even closely related to what is happening in the present.
 Bringing up past offenses can ruin your present and break any chances of rebuilding trust.
 It can be challenging to start trusting someone who has lied to you before.
-But if you want to restore your bond, stop sulking and let go of what happened.
-Create a positive mantra and counter your painful thoughts.
-Reframe your mind for something positive that lies ahead of you.
+But if you want to restore your bond, ultimately, you will need to let go of what happened.
+Create a positive mantra to counter your painful thoughts.
+Open your mind to allow for the positiveness that lies ahead of you.

 7. Be Honest And Ask For What You Need

 The key to strengthening any relationship is to have an open and honest conversation about what you want.
 If you’re working towards rebuilding trust in your relationship, be very honest about your needs and what your partner must do to reconstruct the relationship.
 What would help you feel more secure in this relationship?
-Please give it a thought and talk about the same with your partner.
-Once you identify your needs correctly, you’d know what to expect from the other person.
+Think through a few ideas and talk about them with your partner.
+Once you identify your needs correctly, you’d know what to expect from your partner.